-- Notices of meetings of the bush fire brigade are to be in writing and sent by email or ordinary post to the registered email address or postal address of each brigade member. - Notices of meetings of the Committee may be given in writing in accordance with subclause or by such other means as the Committee may decide (by an simple majority) at a meeting of the Committee. - Any accidental omission to give notice of a meeting to, or non-receipt by a person entitled to receive such notice, is not to invalidate the meeting the subject of the notice or any resolutions passed at the meeting. - Where any notice other than a notice of meeting is to be given under these Rules, the notice is to be - - a) in writing - b) unless otherwise specified, given to or by the Secretary; - c) given by personal delivery, email, post, or facsimile transmission; - faken to have been received, as the case may be, at the time of personal delivery or facsimile transmission, or 2 business days after emailing or posting.
+- 1. Notices of meetings of the bush fire brigade are to be in writing and sent by email or ordinary ost to the registered email address or postal address of each brigade member. - 2.
+Notices of meetings of the Committee may be given in writing in accordance with subclause (1) or by such other means as the Committee may decide (by an simple majority) at a meeting of the Committee. - Any accidental omission to give notice of a meeting to, or non-receipt by a person entitled to 3 receive such notice, is not to invalidate the meeting the subject of the notice or any resolutions passed at the meeting. - 4.
+Where any notice other than a notice of meeting is to be given under these Rules, the notice is to be - a) in writing - unless otherwise specified, given to or by the Secretary; b) - given by personal delivery, email, post, or facsimile transmission; c) - d) taken to have been received, as the case may be, at the time of personal delivery or facsimile transmission, or 2 business days after emailing or posting.